TryHackMe: Biohazard

 1 2 3 4 5 6 7 8 9 10 11

-/diningRoom/ /teaRoom/ /artRoom/ /barRoom/ /diningRoom2F/ /tigerStatusRoom/ /galleryRoom/ /studyRoom/ /armorRoom/ /attic/
+/diningRoom/ /teaRoom/ /artRoom/ /barRoom/ /diningRoom2F/ /tigerStatusRoom/ /galleryRoom/ /studyRoom/ /armorRoom/ /attic/ - A clue from

-Look like a map.txt
+Look like a map.txtpointed toward/teaRoom/.

 2. Exploring Rooms and Gathering Flags